drandreaskrueger/coinbaseTestbed/output/BUG_invalid-HTTP_HOST-header.md

 ---
 ---

-## NEWSFLASH: Shorter demo code (January 22st)
+## NEWSFLASH: Demo server (January 22st)

 New 'foobar'-like demonstration code.
-Shows the problem in much less lines:
+Shows the problem in less lines:

 [cbWebhookPrinter.py](../cb/cbWebhookPrinter.py) = Simple cherrypy webserver.

-Running on my IP-only-droplet (at [digitalocean](https://github.com/drandreaskrueger/buyme/blob/master/_how-to/VPS.md)), so you can see the bug live:
+LIVE: Running on my IP-only-droplet (at [digitalocean](https://github.com/drandreaskrueger/buyme/blob/master/_how-to/VPS.md)), so you can see the bug live:

 * http://208.68.38.174/